Triage

 How does Triage make predictions?

-Note: Because Triage is reliant on the data its model is trained on, it’s important to provide the best data available to train the bot on.
+Note: Because Triage is reliant on the data its model is trained on, it’s important to provide the best data available to build an index

 Triage Performance